uyennhu25/WRO_2025_Future_Engineers/README.md

 ![](/Team/Images/NSWRO.png)

 ## Content
-`Chassis, Motor and Porcessing Unit` This folder includes diagrams and images featuring the components of our robot.
+`Chassis, Motor and Processing Unit` This folder includes diagrams and images featuring the components of our robot.
 `Programming` This folder includes the programs and their corresponding illustrations.
 `Robot` This folder includes images of our robots from all views.
 `Team` These are the photos of our team!